Sep. 30, 2024

 Engine Power

-Kobelco is a manufacturer that specializes solely in excavators in the North American market.
-They have three types of excavators, the SR Series, conventional excavators, and specialty excavators.
+As a dedicated manufacturer of excavators in North America, Kobelco offers three types of excavators: the SR Series, conventional models, and specialty excavators.

 Kobelco Excavator Specs and Sizes